 - Voice commands (siri)

 - Interactive interface (swipe left, right)

-DFMA is the process of designing products for ease of manufacturing.
-Ideally, DFMA needs to occur early in the design process, well before tooling has begun.
+DFM is the process of designing products for ease of manufacturing.
+Ideally, DFM needs to occur early in the design process, well before tooling has begun.
 Properly-executed DFMA needs to include all the stakeholders — engineers, designers, contract manufacturer, mould builder and material supplier.

 - 3D (DFMA)

 Visual Inspection is the process in the late stages of manufacturing.
 It involves examining a component or piece of equipment using one’s naked eye to look for flaws and imperfections.